yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity5.md

 ## VSCode & Extensions

-From a terminal, attempt to launch VSCode:
+From a command prompt or terminal, attempt to launch VSCode:

 ```dart
     code
 ```

-After you have confirmed you have it installed, make sure you have the following Extensions as well:
+After you have confirmed you have it installed, make sure you have the following Extensions installed as well:

 ```dart
     code --install-extension codeium.codeium